 now larger than that of Spain, surpasses global industry sectors such as

-• The Internet is a critical element of economic progress, pushing a
+agriculture and energy. - The Internet is a critical element of economic progress, pushing a

 significant portion of economic growth.
 Both our macroeconomic approach